 Step 3: Building the Raspberry Pi Webcam Robot

 If you wish to build your own robot then continue reading.
-Follow the instructions at : Smartphone controlled robot, to build a smartphone controlled robot and then come back to this tutorial.This is the robot from the tutorial :
+Follow the instructions on this Smartphone controlled robot tutorial, to smartphone-controlled robot and then come back to this tutorial.This is the robot from the tutorial: